-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.colemanforgovernor.com/Close

 Tina Liebling is a DFL House member from Rochester with a reputation as a policy wonk.
-Representing the district that’s home to the Mayo Clinic, she’s drilled in on health care issues.
+Representing the district that’s home to the Mayo Clinic, she drilled in on health care issues, but she dropped out of the governor's race in March saying she couldn't win the DFL endorsement.

 From: Rochester